-The external auditors of the Company are Aejaz Nazir Associates & Co since 2015.
-Aejaz Nazir Associates & Co have built in processes to observe the highest standards of business and professional ethics.
+The external auditor of the Company is Aejaz Nazir Associates & Co since 2015.
+Aejaz Nazir Associates & Co has built in processes to observe the highest standards of business and professional ethics.
 They are responsible for reporting on whether the financial statements are fairly presented in accordance with the International Financial Reporting Standards and the Companies Act 2001.

-Aejaz Nazir Associates & Co was re-appointed as the statutory auditors for the financial year ended 31 March 2018 by way of a set of shareholder's resolutions in lieu of holding a shareholder's meeting on 31 May 2018.
+Aejaz Nazir Associates & Co was re-appointed as the statutory auditor for the financial year ended 31 March 2020 by way of a set of shareholders' resolutions in lieu of holding a shareholder's meeting on 31 May 2019.

-Discussions are held by members of the board with the external auditors as appropriate.
+Discussions are held by members of the board with the external auditor as appropriate.

 The audit fee is disclosed in the financial statements.
-No non-audit services were provided by Aejaz Nazir Associates & Co during the year ended 31 March 2019.
+No non-audit services were provided by Aejaz Nazir Associates & Co during the year ended 31 March 2020.